Kita-Sakado Station: Platforms

-Adjacent stations

 History

 The station opened on 21 August 1973.
 From 17 March 2012, station numbering was introduced on the Tobu Tojo Line, with Kita-Sakado Station becoming "TJ-27".

+Through running to and from Shin-Yokohama and Shōnandai via the Tōkyū Shin-yokohama Line, Sōtetsu Shin-yokohama Line, Sōtetsu Main Line, and Sōtetsu Izumino Line commenced on 18 March 2023.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 20,020 passengers daily.